ros-navigation/docs.nav2.org/docs/plugin_tutorials/docs/writing_new_bt_plugin.md

 For more information on custom type conversion, you can refer to the [json_utils.hpp](https://github.com/ros-navigation/navigation2/blob/main/nav2_behavior_tree/include/nav2_behavior_tree/json_utils.hpp) or the BT.CPP documentation: [Visualize custom types in the Blackboard](https://www.behaviortree.dev/docs/tutorial-basics/tutorial_11_groot2/#visualize-custom-types-in-the-blackboard)

-> #### NOTE
+!!! note

-> All custom types used in Nav2 are already registered in the json_utils.hpp file.
+    All custom types used in Nav2 are already registered in the json_utils.hpp file.
 You can use them directly without the need to register them again.

 <!-- These are replacement strings for non-ASCII characters used within the project
 using the same name as the html entity names (e.g., &copy;) for that character -->